MrOtherGuy/fx-autoconfig/readme.md

 ### \_ucUtils.windows -> Object

-Returns an object to interact with windows with two properties
+Returns an object to interact with windows

 #### \_ucUtils.windows.getAll(onlyBrowsers) -> Array